postsharp/Metalama.Documentation/content/patterns/xaml/dependency-property.md

 The <xref:Metalama.Patterns.Xaml.DependencyPropertyAttribute?text=[DependencyProperty]> aspect implements the following features and benefits:

 * Zero boilerplate.
-* Integration with `Metalama.Patterns.Contracts` to validate dependency properties using aspects like <xref:Metalama.Patterns.Contracts.NotNullAttribute?text=[NotNull]> or <xref:Metalama.Patterns.Contracts.NotNullAttribute?text=[Url]>.
+* Integration with `Metalama.Patterns.Contracts` to validate dependency properties using aspects like <xref:Metalama.Patterns.Contracts.NotNullAttribute?text=[NotNull]> or <xref:Metalama.Patterns.Contracts.UrlAttribute?text=[Url]>.
 See <xref:contract-patterns> for details.
 * Support for custom pre- and post-assignment callbacks.
 * Detection of mutable or read-only dependency properties based on property accessor accessibility.
 * Handling of default values.